mishtynegi/Interactive-tool-for-GAN-Inpainting/README.md

 ```

 ## Running the server:
-The server has the following directory structure:
+The backend has the following directory structure:

 ```
 ├── Interactive_tool-for-GAN-Inpainting